AKSHAT2429/AKSHAT2429/README.md

 * Data Science Intern at Indian Space Research Organization, Jodhpur, India 🇮🇳
 * Teaching Assistant - Machine Learning Course 👨‍🏫

-### Award-Winning Achievements 🏆

-* Presented research at prestigious conferences and workshops 🗣️
-* Received accolades for academic excellence ✨

 ### A Passionate and Driven Data Scientist 🚀🚀🚀

 * Always eager to learn and take on new challenges 💪